 Why Set Up Your Business in Thailand?

 Planning to set up your business soon in Southeast Asia?
-Thailand, should be at the top of your consideration list.
+Setting up business in Thailand, should be at the top of your consideration list.
 Being one end of receiving middle class income shoppers in Southeast Asia, this proves the strong buying power and great business opportunities.

 Thailand, or formerly known as Siam, a Southeast Asia country which was established in the mid-14th century.
 It is bordered by the Andaman Sea, Gulf of Thailand, Indian Ocean and countries of Myanmar, Laos, Cambodia and Malaysia, with Bangkok as its capital.